Incentivizing Conservation Agriculture

 National Press Club, 529 14th Street NW, Washington, D.C.

-Don’t miss out on this timely topic!
-This Farm Foundation forum will examine the potential value and benefits of an ecosystem marketplace, which could enable and encourage farmers and ranchers to adopt and sustain conservation management practices to improve soil health, reduce greenhouse gas emissions, and improve water quality and use.
-The forum will include an evaluation of a study commissioned by the Ecosystem Services Market Consortium (ESMC) to “develop economic assessments to inform the potential total aggregated volume and value of ecosystem services provided from privately owned, working agricultural lands and potential demand for these services.”
+This Farm Foundation forum examined the potential value and benefits of an ecosystem marketplace, which could enable and encourage farmers and ranchers to adopt and sustain conservation management practices to improve soil health, reduce greenhouse gas emissions, and improve water quality and use.
+The forum included an evaluation of a study commissioned by the Ecosystem Services Market Consortium (ESMC) to “develop economic assessments to inform the potential total aggregated volume and value of ecosystem services provided from privately owned, working agricultural lands and potential demand for these services.”

-A panel of speakers will discuss related topics—implementing, challenges, limitations, feasibility and benefits, and there will be time for questions and answers.
-Panelists include:
+A panel of speakers discussed related topics—implementing, challenges, limitations, feasibility and benefits, and there will be time for questions and answers.
+Panelists included:

-- Kevin Norton, acting Associate Chief at the U.S. Department of Agriculture’s Natural Resources Conservation Service;
+- Kevin Norton, Associate Chief at the U.S. Department of Agriculture’s Natural Resources Conservation Service; View presentation

-- Dr. Kris Johnson, Associate Director for Science and Planning, The Nature Conservancy; and
+- Dr. Kris Johnson, Associate Director for Science and Planning, The Nature Conservancy; View presentation

-Farm Foundation Vice President of Policy and Programs Megan Provost will moderate the panel discussion.
+Farm Foundation Vice President of Policy and Programs Megan Provost moderated the panel discussion.